Table of Contents

 d.
 High Blood Pressure

 High blood pressure (or hypertension) is another major cause of heart failure.
 High blood pressure is a very common condition and causes your heart to work harder than normal.
-Over a period of time, this extra workload can result in your heart becoming either too stiff or too weak to pump blood effectively.
+Over a period, this extra workload can result in your heart becoming either too stiff or too weak to pump blood effectively.

 Cardiomyopathy is a form of heart disease that makes it more difficult for your heart muscle to pump blood effectively.
 When your heart is unable to pump enough blood to meet your body’s demand then heart failure can occur.